waylad/oasis-tanks/src/contracts/README.md

-# Solidity Contracts for Thetank
+# Solidity Contracts for OasisTank

 Edit `.env` with your seed phrase then: